Yan Chunfeng: Downfall

 On May 10, 2018, Yan's daughter beat her classmates and then was admonished by the kindergarten teacher.
 Yan's wife Li Xiangyang oppressed the kindergarten teacher with privileges, causing public indignation on the Internet.

-On May 18, 2018, Yan Chunfeng was put under investigation for alleged "serious violations of discipline and laws", said one-sentence statement issued by the ruling Communist Party's corruption watchdog body, the Central Commission for Discipline Inspection (CCDI).
+On May 18, 2018, Yan Chunfeng was put under investigation for alleged "serious violations of discipline and laws", said one-sentence statement issued by the ruling Chinese Communist Party (CCP)'s Central Commission for Discipline Inspection (CCDI).

-On November 12, 2018, Yan Chunfeng had been expelled from the Communist Party and removed from the government over graft allegations and his case was handed over to prosecutors.
+On November 12, 2018, Yan Chunfeng had been expelled from the CCP and removed from the government over graft allegations and his case was handed over to prosecutors.

 On April 11, 2019, his trial was held at the Deyang Intermediate People's Court.
 Prosecutors said that between 2001 and 2008, he took advantage of the convenience and power associated with his various posts in Yibin, Chengdu and Guang'an to help others profit in project contracting and dispute resolution.
 In return, he accepted money and property worth 5.7 million yuan ($886,849).
 On August 2, Yan was sentenced to 10 years for taking bribes of more than 5.7 million yuan ($886,849) in Deyang Intermediate People's Court.